scoconno/scoconno.github.io/Teaching/Examined/Ethics/Essay.md

 ### Word Count

-Your dialog must be 500-750 words long.
-Essays shorter than 500 words or longer than 750 words will lose points.
+Your dialog must be 1000-1200 words long.
+Essays shorter than 1000 words or longer than 1200 words will lose points.

 ### Prompt
 Critically evaluate the Cultural Differences Argument for Cultural Relativism.

-The Cultural Differences Argument is the argument labelled 1-3 on pp.140.

-## Further Instruction
+### Further Instruction

-This essay covers material contained on pp.123-141, Handout 4, as well as this [article.](/Teaching/Intro/4/Benedict.pdf)

-Your essay must contain the following three parts.
-I suggest that you write at least 200 words per part.
+This essay covers material contained on pp.123-141.
+Your essay should contain the following three parts.

 1. An explanation of cultural relativism.
 In this part, you will explain what claim the cultural relativist argues for.
 Do not at this point try explain the argument.
 Students regularly lose points in this respect.
 I will illustrate the mistake as follows: suppose I ask you to describe the city of Atlanta and you respond by telling me about the variety of different ways of getting to Atlanta.
 You've missed the mark.
 Similarly, your job in this part is explain the conclusion of the argument for Cultural Relativism.
 It's not to explain how we get to that conclusion.
 2. An identification and explanation of the premises of the argument.
 Here your job is to explain how we get the conclusion.
 Don't merely state the premises.
 Your job is to discuss each one.
 Give illustrations.
 I suggest a short paragraph per premise.